ThatOneSongbird/Dayelis/README.md

 !hello to get a random greeting

 !warning <hours> <minutes> to send a warning, and prints a message based on the hours and minutes, while tagging the player role.

-!schedule to send a message to the schedule channel, tagging players and reacting with a thumbs up or thumbs down for yes/no

 !announcement to send an embedded announcement.
 Dayelis will prompt the user for the information, and reiterate a loop for every new field (up to 25)